-- 14 Quality Materials Exterior building materials should be high quality, durable, and sustainable and avoid materials not consistent with the context such as stucco products - Sustainable Design The integration of sustainable design approaches and features into the building are encouraged including participating in a sustainability guidance and rating system such as Leadership in Energy and Environmental Design (LEED green buildings) - 16 Historic Structures Integrate into the design with renovation and additions that are complementary to the historic structure and consistent with the Secretary of the Interior's Standards for Rehabilitation.
-If not feasible, relocation of the structure should be evaluated - Signage If signage is required for the property, it should be minimized and designed to be consistent with address numbers and to integrate with the design of the building facade
+- 33 Quality Materials Exterior building materials should be high quality, durable, and sustainable and avoid materials not consistent with the context such as stucco products. - 34 Sustainable Design The integration of sustainable design approaches and features are encouraged including energy efficiency, renewable energy, water efficiency and management, sustainable materials, indoor air quality or other areas of innovation. - 35 Historic Structures Integrate into the design with renovation and additions complementary to the historic structure and consistent with the Secretary of the Interior's Standards for Treatment of Historic Properties.
+If not feasible, evaluate relocation of historic structure. www.nps.gov/tps/standards/treatment-guidelines-2017.pdf - 36 Signage If signage is required for the property, it should be minimized and designed to be consistent with address numbers and to integrate with the design of the building facade.